2022 Nauruan parliamentary election: Yaren

-Aftermath
+Presidential election

-Following the election, the first session of the 24th parliament was held on 28 September.
+Following the elections, the newly elected MPs elected the president, who was required by the constitution be a member of parliament.
+The first session of the 24th parliament was held on 28 September.
 Russ Kun, a representative for the Ubenide constituency, was the only candidate for president.
 Former president Marcus Stephen won re-election as speaker of parliament, whilst outgoing president Lionel Aingimea was elected deputy speaker.

 Kun and his thirteen-member cabinet were sworn in a ceremony on 29 September.
 There were six other ministers besides Kun himself, and seven deputy ministers (which included the two new members).
 Both heads of resident missions, from Australia and Taiwan, were in attendance.
 The visiting New Zealand high commissioner met with Kun to offer congratulations, and the non-resident European Union ambassador to the Pacific congratulated him on Twitter.

+2023 Presidential election

+On 25 October 2023 parliament passed a vote of no confidence against Kun.
+The same day, parliament unsuccessfully attempted to elect a new president.
+The two nominees were opposition MP David Adeang and government MP Rennier Gadabu.
+After two rounds of ballots, the vote was ultimately 9–9 on both occasions.
+Speaker Marcus Stephen then called for a new presidential vote to be held on 30 October.
+On 30 October, MP Bingham Agir nominated MP Delvin Thoma for president.
+After the first secret ballot, MP Adeang and Thoma were tied at nine votes.
+In the second vote, Thoma received only eight votes to Adeang's ten, resulting in the election of Adeang as president.
+Adeang was sworn in on 31 October.